ruiyang55/dinogame/README.md

 # dinogame
-This is a dinosaur dump game
+This is a dinosaur dump game developed by C++